awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-dotnet.md

 # Downloading an Archive in Amazon S3 Glacier Using the AWS SDK for \.NET<a name="downloading-an-archive-using-dotnet"></a>

-Both the [high\-level and low\-level APIs](using-aws-sdk.md) provided by the AWS SDK for \.NET provide a method to download an archive\.
+Both the [high\-level and low\-level APIs](using-aws-sdk.md) provided by the Amazon SDK for \.NET provide a method to download an archive\.

 **Topics**
 + [Downloading an Archive Using the High\-Level API of the AWS SDK for \.NET](#downloading-an-archive-using-dotnet-highlevel-api)